 Children should be reading every night for a minimum of 20 minutes (more is better).
 Please talk to your children about the books they are reading.
-Ask them about the setting where and when), problems and solutions, and character traits.
+Ask them about the story elements: setting where and when), problems and solutions, and character traits.
 We have been sequencing our stories.
 Talking about reading with your children creates a healthy family atmosphere where your children learn the importance of reading.
 If you read and show an interest in your childrens' reading, they will want to read and become better at it.
 Practice, practice, practice.

 We have learned to visualize our reading and to ask questions.
 We have been practicing inferring for several weeks.
 We have also been practicing predicting.
 The students are doing fantastic.

 We are learning and practicing many reading strategies including cross-checking, check for understanding, and picking just right books.
 We will learn and practice many more as the year progresses.

 I have two books to recommend.
 Have Spacesuit Will Travel by Robert Heinlin and The Last Apprentice series by Jack Delaney.